AlexCharlton/token/README.md

 # Token
 [Token](http://www.tokn.ca) is an alpha-quality search engine for logos.
 It’s written in Node.js with Express, Angular, and MongoDB.
 The performance critical parts are a Node Addon, written in C++.
 This repository is an AWS Elastic Beanstalk application.

-At this stage, the results of Token are not as good as they could be.
+At this early stage, the results that Token returns are not as good as they could be.
 The main algorithm has only been given a cursory tuning.

 ## Dependencies
-Aside from `npm` installable dependencies, Token depends on three libraries:
+Aside from `npm` installable dependencies, Token requires three libraries:

 - [GraphicsMagick](http://www.graphicsmagick.org/): A popular image manipulation utility
 - [OpenCV 3.0 Beta](https://github.com/Itseez/opencv)